akrah/TKDetection/README.md

 ### 8. ImaGene
 [Top](#tkdetection)

-DGLib uses features of ImaGene library.
+Kerutils uses features of ImaGene library.

 Install ImaGene by using the version without dependencies: